Marketlum/Marketlum-Amendment/Marketlum-Amendment.md

 The **Offering** can be opened for a specific timeframe.
 All **Offerings** open in the Parent-Market are also open in any of its Sub-Markets.

-### 4.3 Quantities

-Each **Offering Component** can have its specific ***Quantity*** defined, being 1 by default.

-### 4.3 Pricing Strategies and Formulas

-Each **Offering Component** must have a ***Pricing Strategy and Formula*** defined, whereas any Role or software calculating the price must use their best effort interpretation to determine the final price.

 ## Article 5: Internal Market

-By the virtue of stewarding the Market space (the "External" Market), the Organisation itself becomes the "Internal" Market and can make perform agreements and exchanges between it various parts.
+By the virtue of stewarding the Market space (the "External" Market), the Organisation itself becomes the "Internal" Market and can make perform agreements and exchanges between it various roles.

 ### 5.1 Micro-Enterprise Status

-Any role or circle can gain a **Micro-Enterprise** by any Circle Lead publishing the decision to do so and getting "No objection" from all other Circle Leads or Circle Reps of that role.
+Any role or circle can gain a **Micro-Enterprise Status** by any Circle Lead publishing the decision to do so and getting "No objection" from all other Circle Leads and Circle Reps of that role.

 ### 5.2 Micro-Enterprise Accountabilities